 For those of you who love cars and want to own two or more cars, I suggest owning at least a Dough Car.
 If you do, you might build your net worth quicker than the rest.
 You might even better keep yourself out of trouble.

 The First Car For Show

-Your Show Car is your splurge car.
-Nobody needs more than a five-year-old Toyota Corolla to get around.
-Your Show car might be a sports car, a classic car, or a luxury car.
-Or your Show Car is simply nicer than a used economy car.
+Your Show Car is also known as your splurge car.
+No one really needs more than a five-year-old Toyota Corolla to get from one place to the next.
+Thus, your Show car might be a luxury sports car or a rare classic car.
+Or your Show Car may just be simply nicer than a used economy car.

 The Second Car Is For Dough